Overview

 Netskope configuration steps

-The Netskope configuration process involves several distinct steps: creating a URL list containing all GenAI domains from the SurePath AI catalog, organizing that list into a custom URL category for policy application, adding the SurePath AI security certificate to Netskope's trusted certificate store, creating a proxy configuration that points to the SurePath AI proxy address, and finally creating a forwarding policy that redirects matching traffic through the configured proxy.
+The Netskope configuration process involves several distinct steps: creating a Destination Profile containing all GenAI domains from the SurePath AI catalog, organizing that profile into a custom URL category for policy application, adding the SurePath AI security certificate to Netskope's trusted certificate store, creating a proxy configuration that points to the SurePath AI proxy address, and finally creating a forwarding policy that redirects matching traffic through the configured proxy.

 Access the Netskope admin console